MadhavGarg-mg/Banking_system_coursework/README.md

 ### Sorting functions
 We can sort the list of all clients by using the list_by functions.
-The assumption here is that the arguments passed by the user will be case sensitive.
+The assumption here is that the arguments passed by the user will be case-sensitive.

 We can sort the clients in 4 ways:
 1. list_by_first_name(arg) returns a list of all the clients that have the same first name as the argument.